DataDog/integrations-core/cisco_aci/README.md

 ### Long Execution Times

-Because this check queries all the tenants, apps and endpoints listed before returning metrics, it isn't unnatural that there may be high execution times coming from this integration.
+Because this check queries all the tenants, apps and endpoints listed before returning metrics, there may be high execution times coming from this integration.

   ```yaml
     cisco_aci (2.2.0)